chat-sdk/chat-sdk-ios/README.md

 + Fixing bugs
 + Writing documentation
 + Improving the user interface
++ Help us update the library to use Swift
 + Helping to write adapters for other services such as Layer, Pusher, Pubnub etc...

 If you're interested please email me at **ben@chatsdk.co**.